Lixouri: The “Piccolo Paris” of Kefalonia

 How a nickname that started as a joke became the mirror of a city that learned to laugh at itself.

-Lixouri: the “Piccolo Paris” of Kefalonia — a title that endured over time
+Lixouri: the “Piccolo Paris” of Kefalonia — a title that has stood the test of time

 Lixouri carries a characteristic that is hard to miss: “Piccolo Paris”.
-A title uttered more than a century ago, with a dose of admiration but also irony, yet it took deep root in the consciousness of its inhabitants.
-Because only a place like Lixouri could keep such a nickname without taking it seriously and without denying it.
+A title uttered more than a century ago, with a dose of admiration but also irony, yet it rooted deep in the consciousness of its inhabitants.
+Because only a place like Lixouri could keep such a nickname without taking it too seriously and without disowning it.

 The phrase seems to have been born in the early 20th century, when the city was experiencing its cultural heyday.
-At that time, Lixouri had philharmonic orchestras, theater groups, literary circles, and people with knowledge and passion for art.
-Residents discussed politics, read poetry, wrote, sang, and, most importantly, satirized.
+At that time, Lixouri had philharmonics, theater groups, literary circles, and people with knowledge and passion for art.
+The inhabitants discussed politics, read poetry, wrote, sang, and, most importantly, satirized.
 It was a city that had more spirit than size – and it knew it.

-Visitors saw a small society with an urban mentality, self-deprecating humor, and politeness; a place where art, speech, and irony coexisted.
-Thus, “Piccolo Paris” began as a compliment, but became established because it described something real: a Lixouri that, in its own way, seemed to live “a little ahead” of the rest of the province.
+Visitors saw a small society with an urban mentality, self-mockery, and kindness; a place where art, speech, and irony coexisted.
+Thus, “Piccolo Paris” started as a compliment, but it was established because it described something real: a Lixouri that, in its own way, seemed to live “a little ahead” of the rest of the province.

 Today the phrase sounds more bitter, but it still has power.
-It is no longer a title of honor; it is a mirror of a bygone era, of a city that remembers what it once was and wonders if it can become so again.
+It is no longer a title of honor; it is a mirror of a lost era, of a city that remembers what it once was and wonders if it can be again.

 The city of scholars and satire